 Parental involvement is a most important aspect at Lake Forest Hills School.
 Any parent who wishes to be a new volunteer worker in our school in various capacities, such as readers, office workers, teacher helpers, Friday popcorn poppers, etc., should sign up at registration, or contact the office.
 Your time and involvement will be greatly appreciated!
 Volunteers who have supervision over students and or may be working in small groups or one on one will be required to attend a two-hour, school-system sponsored volunteer basic training.
 This training is required every two years.
-Volunteer basic training will be available at the school periodically.
-Please let Dr. Driggers or Mrs. Douglas know that you are interested in attending a training.
+Volunteer basic training will be available at the central office